npahucki/linear-importer/README.md

 ## Setup

+Requires Node version: 20.0.0 or higher

 ### Installation

 1. Create a Team and add Members in Linear
-1. Create a Personal API key in Linear under Settings -> API
+2. Create a Personal API key in Linear under Settings -> API
 3. Create a `.env` file and and populate `API_KEY`
-4. `yarn install`
+4. `yarn install` or `npm install`
 5. Unzip Pivotal Tracker export zip file into `assets` folder

 ### Usage